 Firstly, in terms of collaboration trends, scholars analyzing the collaborative research in the "Belt and Road" region and countries along it have found that ASEAN countries have the highest share of international collaborative papers, approximately 48.7%.
 The joint research output between China and ASEAN countries is significantly ahead of other "Belt and Road" countries [4,5].
-China occupies a central position in the international collaborative research network of the "Belt and Road," producing many collaborative research papers with Singapore, Russia, and India.
+China occupies a central position in the international collaborative research network of the "Belt and Road", producing many collaborative research papers with Singapore, Russia, and India.
 At the same time, collaborations with Malaysia are relatively fewer.
-From another perspective, China's "Belt and Road" collaboration intensity (<30%) is significantly lower than that of other countries, indicating substantial space and opportunities for improvement in China's research collaboration with countries along the "Belt and Road" [4].
+From another perspective, China's "Belt and Road" collaboration intensity (< 30%) is significantly lower than that of other countries, indicating substantial space and opportunities for improvement in China's research collaboration with countries along the "Belt and Road" [4].
 Kumar & Jan suggested a significant potential for Malaysia to enhance its research collaboration with countries along the "Belt and road" [6].

 Furthermore, in terms of collaborative areas, an analysis by Ye et al. on the characteristics of China's research collaboration with "Belt and Road" countries revealed that Singapore and Malaysia are the leading collaborators with China, particularly in patent numbers [7].
 The primary collaborative areas encompass semiconductor devices, digital data processing, wireless communication networks, and chemical or physical methods.
-In a study analyzing China's research collaboration with ASEAN, Chen and Xu found that collaborations between countries primarily occur in advantageous and distinctive fields, focusing predominantly on science and engineering.
+In a study analyzing China's research collaboration with ASEAN, Chen and Xu found that collaborations between countries primarily occur advantageous and distinctive fields, focusing in predominantly on science and engineering.
 In contrast, collaborations between the humanities and social sciences are relatively limited [8].
 Malaysian universities collaborate extensively internationally, particularly in physics and astronomy, chemistry, agriculture and biological sciences, engineering, health professions, and computer science [9].
 Although different subjects may demonstrate varying collaboration trends, a general overview suggests a growing trend of collaborative research across subjects.
 The number of co-authored papers, particularly those with international co-authorship, has consistently increased [10].

 Finally, regarding the factors influencing research collaboration, a study by Davidson Frame and Carpenter concluded that both science-related factors (national R&D efforts and research enterprise) and non-science factors (geography, language, culture, and politics) determine the extent and patterns of international collaborative behavior [11].
 An analysis of research collaboration between China and ASEAN revealed that the overall financial, research, communication, and international exchange positively correlates with the likelihood of cooperation [8].
 Additionally, collaboration is influenced by factors such as national distance, social distance, and disciplinary similarity.
-Notably, the global research collaboration network demonstrates a trend of solid alliances, where countries with

 1 Asia-Europe Institute, Universiti Malaya, Kuala Lumpur, Malaysia.
-E-mail: s2128778@siswa.um.edu.my similar levels of economic development exhibit increased chances and scale of research collaboration [12].
+E-mail: s2128778@siswa.um.edu.my